ilias-t/nodejs/readme.md

 <!-- specific/measurable goal for students to achieve -->
 *After this workshop, developers will be able to:*

-* Explain what Node.js is & why it exists
+* Explain what Node is & why it exists
 * Compare and contrast Node's API with the DOM's API
 * Spin up a simple web server using node
 * Use organize code into modules and require it where necessary